peterhinch/micropython-async/TUTORIAL.md

 In the context of device drivers the aim is to ensure nonblocking operation.
 The design should ensure that other coros get scheduled in periods while the driver is waiting for the hardware.
-For example data arriving on a UART or a user pressing a button.
+For example a task awaiting data arriving on a UART or a user pressing a button should allow other coros to be scheduled until the event occurs..

 ###### [Jump to Contents](./TUTORIAL.md#contents)